rcazzara/seldovia/_boats/Salvator_The.md

 prominent and world champion racers, both in California and Kentucky.
 He had mansions in California, Kentucky, Rhode Island, and New York City.

-Haggin's world famous racing horse, Salvator, dated 1890, who set the world’s record at the time in his set distance; original printed poem by Ella Wheeler Wilcox entitled, "How Salvator Won"; and a photograph of a cartoon image of W.C.
+Haggin's world famous racing horse, **Salvator**, dated 1890, who set the world’s record at the time in his set distance; original printed poem by Ella Wheeler Wilcox entitled, "How Salvator Won"; and a photograph of a cartoon image of W.C.
 Whitney and J.B.
 Haggin scheming about horse